Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 Disable security features: Set DOCKER_ENABLE_SECURITY=false to reduce RAM consumption.
 This can significantly lower memory usage, especially during idle periods.

-Use the Ultra Lite version: Pull the latest-ultra-lite tag from Docker Hub or GitHub, which is specifically designed for lower-end hardware
+Use the Ultra Lite version: Pull the latest-ultra-lite tag from Docker Hub or GitHub, which is specifically designed for lower-end hardware.

 ### Q7: I'm experiencing connection errors when pulling from docker.stirlingpdf.com